fstab/grok_exporter/README.md

 How to build from source
 -----------------------

-In order to compile `grok_exporter` from source, you need [Go] installed and `$GOPATH` set, and you need the source files of the [Oniguruma] regular expression library:
+In order to compile `grok_exporter` from source, you need [Go] installed and `$GOPATH` set, and you need the header files for the [Oniguruma] regular expression library:

 On OS X: